 So, what if you’re miserable, yet don’t have depression?
 What if you’re more often dissatisfied than not, yet live in a safe home with a fairly low stress level?
 What if you simply feel as if you can’t be happy because you WANT more for your life?
 And the guilt of seeming ungrateful for all your blessings makes you feel as if asking for more is “greedy”?

 It’s possible you’re addicted to negativity.
 According to the book Hardwiring Happiness by Rick Hanson, our brains are wired to look for the bad.
 Hanson says that the brain is like Velcro for negative experiences and Teflon for good ones.
-This negativity bias causes the brain to react intensively to bad news compared how the brain responds to good news.
+This negativity bias causes the brain to react intensively to bad news compared to how the brain responds to good news.

 That doesn’t mean you can’t change that, though.
 But we can counter the brain’s negativity bias — which triggers us to form stronger bad memories than good ones — by appreciating and lingering on those tiny, positive moments.
 Kind of like soaking your brain in pleasant, positive emotions.